2023-2024 First-Year Housing Registration

 7. Register for First-Year Housing

-On May 18, first-year housing registration will begin via a student's Campus Living eServices Portal.
-Housing assignments are not given on a first-come, first-serve basis and their is no incentive to registering for housing quickly.
+On May 16, first-year housing registration will begin via a student's Campus Living eServices Portal.
+Housing assignments are not given on a first-come, first-serve basis and there is no incentive to register for housing quickly.
 We encourage all students to take their time and be thoughtful in their housing registration, in which a student will:

 - If desired, indicate a desire to live with other specific people as roommates by creating a roommate group